Aadi Dampatulu

-Aadi Dampatulu is a 1986 Telugu-language drama film, produced by Nitin D. Kapoor under the JSK Combines banner and directed by Dasari Narayana Rao.
-It stars Akkineni Nageswara Rao, Jayasudha with music composed by Satyam.
-The film is a remake of the Hindi movie Ghar Dwaar (1985).
+Aadi Dampatulu is a 1986 Telugu-language drama film produced by Nitin D. Kapoor under the JSK Combines banner and directed by Dasari Narayana Rao.
+It stars Akkineni Nageswara Rao and Jayasudha with music composed by Satyam.
+The film is a remake of the 1985 Hindi film Ghar Dwaar.

 Plot

-The film begins with an ideal couple, Shankar Rao & Parvati; Shankar Rao has 3 siblings: Mohan, Sagar, and Kamala.
-For their nurture, they give up their progeny.
-Shankar Rao aims & strives hard to civilize his brothers.
-Discerning it, the younger Sagar feigns illness and molds Mohan an engineer.
-Eventually, Mohan loves and knits vainglory Uma, the daughter of multi-millionaire Sulochana Devi.
-Soon after, she hostiles with the family and swears to ruin their happiness, which works and leads to detachment.
-Right now, Uma departs to her mother's house along with Mohan, where he is humiliated, so he quits and walks on to Dubai to have a career.
+The film begins with an ideal couple, Shankar Rao and Parvati.
+Shankar Rao has three siblings: Mohan, Sagar, and Kamala.
+For their nurture, the couples give up their progeny, and Shankar Rao aims and strives hard to civilize his brothers.

+Discerning it, the younger Sagar feigns illness and molds Mohan, an engineer.
+Eventually, Mohan loves and knits vainglory Uma, the daughter of multimillionaire Sulochana Devi.
+Soon after, she becomes hostile towards the family and swears to ruin their happiness, which works, leading to detachment.
+Afterwards, Uma departs to her mother's house along with Mohan, where he is humiliated, so he quits and walks on to Dubai to have a career.
 Sagar also steps out because of Uma's mortification.

-Besides, Shankar Rao must sacrifice his job & home to perform Kamala's nuptial with her love interest, Bujji.
-Following this, UMa faces the society music when she admits her guilt and forwards for Mohan.
+After that, Shankar Rao sacrifices his job and home to perform Kamala's nuptial with her love interest, Bujji.
+Following this, Uma admits her guilt and forwards for Mohan.
 Midway, she is attacked by goons when Sagar secures her.
-Simultaneously, Mohan returns, and they are in quest of Shankar Rao & Parvati.
-At last, they discover them as terminally ill.
-Finally, the movie ends with the two departing together, showing them as immortal.
+Simultaneously, Mohan returns, searching for Shankar Rao and Parvati.
+Later, they discover they are terminally ill.
+Finally, the two departs together, showing they are immortal.